 Let’s assume you are not enabling reviewers to provide content in the email itself.
 In which case, you’ll be directing shoppers to a form on your site to provide a review.
 Again, you’ll need to be very clear in your ask.
 Provide obvious direction to deliver the content you need where you need it.

-Basket sizes average 2.73 items.
-So you should also enable consumers to write reviews on multiple products without leaving or refreshing the page.
+So – when it comes to review collection – you should also enable consumers to write reviews on multiple products without leaving or refreshing the page.
 This encourages far higher collection rates.

 As in this example: load up all of those products in your review form so customers can provide content without leaving the window or refreshing the page.

 Increasingly, brands are also collecting ratings and reviews via text message.
 Why?
 It’s deemed by many to be quicker and easier.
 This methodology particularly resonates with younger generations who are not as wedded to email.